skullcheat/IOCTL_Kernel_Manual_Map/README.md

 > Yes it will.
 But dont think that will this be undetected without editing the code

 # I need help what do I do ?
-> You can add me on discord kidra#6986
 # Showcase
 ![](showcase.gif)
 # Credits